jcs-emacs/jcs-emacs/README.md

 Here is the list of few essential and recent changes to this configuration.

 * `9.1.0` - Replace package `topsy` with `breadcrumb-mode` for better UX
+* `9.0.1` - Add AI supports and add replace a few external packages to built-in.
 * `9.0.0` - Support more languages and add debugging utilities
 * `8.2.2` - Add `emp` as the default Music Player
 * `8.2.1` - Replace package `docstr` with `ts-docstr` for better parsing capability